ecmwf/plume/docs/index.rst

  * Plugin Data: data transferred from the application to the plugin
  * Plugin: a dynamically-loadable plugin that implement specific calculations/algorithms

-Plume offers API to this mechanism, available in multiple languages (currently C, C++ and Fortran)
+plume offers API to this mechanism, available in multiple languages (currently C, C++ and Fortran)

 License
 -------